 Investment in emerging markets may involve certain additional risks, which may not be typically associated with investing in more established economies and/or securities markets.
-Such risks include (a) the risk of nationalization or expropriation of assets; (b) economic and political uncertainty; (c) less liquidity in so far of securities markets; (d) fluctuations in currency exchange rate; (e) higher rates of inflation; (f) less oversight by a regulator of local securities market; (g) longer settlement periods in so far as securities transactions and (h) less stringent laws in so far the duties of company officers and protection of lovestors services, or offer advice to customers.
+Such risks include (a) the risk of nationalization or expropriation of assets; (b) economic and political uncertainty; (c) less liquidity in so far of securities markets; (d) fluctuations in currency exchange rate; (e) higher rates of inflation; (f) less oversight by a regulator of local securities market; (g) longer settlement periods in so far as securities transactions and (h) less stringent laws in so far the duties of company officers and protection of Investors.

+Some HSBC Offices listed may act only as representatives of HSBC Private Bank, and are therefore not permitted to sell products and services, or offer advice to customers.
 They serve as points of contact only.
 Further details are available on request.

-Some HSBC Offices listed may act only as representatives of HSBC Private Banking, and are therefore not permitted to sell products and